 - Exhibits will be judged by the ARBA Standard of Perfection.
 Breeds need to be identified prior to registration.
 Contact the Superintendent for reputable breeders.
 Rabbits could be disqualified due to not meeting standards. - Exhibitor must state breed, variety, class, and tattoo for each rabbit on the pre-entry form. - Rabbits must be owned by the exhibitor by May 1 of the current year. - Rabbits must be permanently and legibly tattooed in the left ear for identification before registration.
-No black marker will be accepted. - Exhibitors may exhibit no more than 20 rabbits with two exhibits per class.
-Meat pen counts as 1 rabbit, may have 2 meat pens. - 6.
-Meat pens must be bred and raised by the 4-her exhibiting them.
+No black marker will be accepted. - 5.
+Meat pens must be bred and raised by the 4-Her exhibiting them.
 A meat pen consists of 3 rabbits of a recognized breed and variety.
 Minimum weight of 31⁄2 pounds and maximum weight of 5 pounds.
 Rabbits not over 69 days old.
 To sell in the auction, refer to the livestock sale rules for the sale of meat pens. - Fur and wool entries must be from exhibits entered in a regular breed class.
-Exhibitor may exhibit no more than 1 rabbit per fur or wool class. - 8.
+Exhibitor may exhibit no more than 1 rabbit per fur or wool class. - 7.
 Exhibitor must use rabbit entered in a regular breed class for showmanship.
 Rabbit must be owned by exhibitor. - Exhibitor must be present at judging to exhibit rabbit(s) unless excused by superintendent prior to judging of the show. - Pre-juniors under 3 months and 6-8 months rabbits are for class 6 breeds only.
-They include: Beveren, Californian, Champagne D'Argent, Checkered Giant, Flemish Giant, New Zealand, Satin, and similar breeds. - 11.
+They include: Beveren, Californian, Champagne D'Argent, Checkered Giant, Flemish Giant, New Zealand, Satin, and similar breeds. - 10.
 Exhibitor must feed, water, and keep pens and area around pens clean.
-Exhibitor must furnish his own feed and crocks.
+Exhibitor must furnish their own feed and crocks.
 Due to RHDV2, Please DO NOT share feed or water with other 4-H families.
-No rabbit may leave prior to the stated release time, it would mean forfeiting your total fair premium money. - 12.
-Exhibitors aged 10 and under may receive help from parents, 4-H members may help each other, and not to forget the CDC guidelines for hand hygiene practice. - Any rabbit showing signs of illness, pregnancy or nursing rabbits will be removed from the premises immediately. - 14.
-All 4-Her's should always have an adult present with them in the rabbit building. - 15.
-Grand Champion and Reserve Champion will be awarded over all classes along with ribbons using the "Dutch System" Purple, Blue, Red, and White.
+No rabbit may leave prior to the stated release time, it would mean forfeiting your total fair premium money. - Exhibitors aged 10 and under may receive help from parents, 4-H members may help each other, and not to forget the CDC guidelines for hand hygiene practice. - 12.
+Any rabbit showing signs of illness, pregnancy or nursing rabbits will be removed from the premises immediately. - All 4-Hers should always have an adult present with them in the rabbit area. - 14.
+Grand Champion and Reserve Champion will be awarded over all classes along with ribbons using the "Dutch

+- System" Purple, Blue, Red, and White.
 Premiums will be paid by the Fair Board which will be given later to each 4-Her.
-Rabbit(s) with a Blue or Purple may proceed onto the

-- state fair show if age permits. - Breed ID, Showmanship and Rabbit Judging will be judged by 4 age groups.
+Rabbit(s) with a Blue or Purple may proceed onto the state fair show if age permits. - 15.
+Breed ID, Showmanship and Rabbit Judging will be judged by 4 age groups.
 4-H age is the age as on January 1 of this year.
-Groups are ages 7-9, 10-11, 12-13, 14 and over - 17.
-Section Code: (List of rabbits and the 3 letters that break down the rabbit/variety on a list.) - 18.
-Will be in the computer when filling out pre-entry or can get it offline or from the Extension Office.
+Groups are ages 7-9, 10-11, 12-13, 14 and over. - Will be in the computer when filling out pre-entry or can get it offline or from the Extension Office.